sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 Imagine we're making an awesome adventure movie with swords and magic.
-You're the actors just making stuff up as you go, and I'm a combination of screenwriter and director, trying to make the story exciting and dramatic and deciding how the scenes go together.
+You're the actors just making stuff up as you go, and I'm a combination of screenwriter and director, trying to fill the story with excitement and drama and also deciding how the scenes go together and where the camera cuts to next.

-But let me get specific about what I mean by "you decide everything your character *does*".
+But let me pause for a minute and get specific about what I mean by "you decide everything your character *does*".

 You can't just say "My character Tyrion runs up to the bad guy and punches him in the head and his head goes flying off".
-You *can* say "My character runs up to the bad guy and *tries* to punch his head so that his head goes flying off".
+You *can* say "My character runs up to the bad guy and *tries* to punch his head hard enough to send it flying off".
 See the difference?
-When you say something like that, It's my job as the GM to say you've *triggered a move*.
-The cards and dice will tell us if the bad guy's head actually goes flying off.
+When you describe an action where there's some uncertainty like that, It's my job as the GM to say you've *triggered a move*.
+The rules will resolve the uncertainty and tell us if the bad guy's head actually goes flying off.

-When a *move is triggered*, it's time to use the rules of the game to see what happens next.
+When a *move is triggered*, it's time to use the cards and dice to see what happens next.
 Triggering moves is a lot of fun.
-It's fun to succeed and it's fun to fail.
-When you trigger moves you're definitely going to have an impact on the narrative and we're all going to get surprises when cards flip and dice roll.
+It's fun to succeed and it's fun to fail, because even in failure, new exciting stuff starts happening.
+When you trigger moves, you impact the narrative, consequences happen, and we're all going to get surprises when cards flip and dice roll.

 The game isn't all triggering moves though.

 Most of this game is talking.
+That's why "Say Stuff" is written so boldly on the character sheets.
 I'm going to be asking you questions, you'll probably have lots of questions for me, and we're going to put everything together to make an epic story.
 It's gonna have adventure, battles, chases, discoveries, and magic.

 It's a fantasy story, so think dangerous, and take risks.

 Be true to your character's personality.
+Remember it's sort of like acting.

+Your character will start out as a scrappy adventurer, and rise in power to become a hero.
+Or villian.
+Or maybe they'll just die in the attempt.
+And maybe they'll be resurrected after that.

 Each session will be about 3 hours.
-We might spend a long time bouncing ideas off one another and dealing with each consequence in an improvisational way, or we might be in a long battle with lots of dice rolling and card flipping.
+We might spend a long time bouncing ideas off one another and dealing with each consequence in an improvisational way, or we might engage in a long battle with lots of dice rolling and card flipping.

 There's no predetermined story, we're all in this together, and we're